-In further analysis of the market information sources from a geographic perspective some slight differences between regional innovation systems and industries emerge.
-Whereas digibusiness firms in Helsinki metropolitan area source both market and technology information mainly from local sources, firms in South Ostrobothnia and Tampere rely more on national sources.
 Of course, given the dominant position of the capital city in digibusiness local sources are in some senses national.
 The 'local/national nature' of digibusiness reflects the fact that Finnish customers, suppliers, partners, etc. are geographically clustered in the Helsinki metropolitan area.
+To some extent, the same applies to the mobile heavy machinery case of Tampere.
+It is a nationally important hub in the Finnish machinery industry.